toriborish/Recipes/docs/source/Recipes/Desserts/GrapefruitCookies.rst

    Create small balls of the dough and roll gently in extra sugar before placing on baking sheet.
    Bake for around 12 minutes.

-..
-   If you want to link to any existing recipes on the web or a book.
-Optional section.

 .. rubric:: References

 `link <https://www.homesicktexan.com/2013/02/ruby-red-grapefruit-cookies.html>`_

-..
-   If you want to add some notes on how the recipe tasted last time you make it, or suggestions for the future.
-Optional section.

 .. note::

    Carlo prefers these when they are flattened out a little before baking.
 We tried with and without the extra sugar on the outside, but they do seem better with it.

-..
-   Who wrote the page.

 .. sectionauthor:: Tori